This page lists frequently asked questions related to the Scratch Addons extension and project.

 Scratch Addons is an “all-in-one” browser extension for the Scratch website and project editor.
 It provides features and themes (called addons internally), both for the Scratch website and the project editor.
 Scratch Addons’ mission is to combine all existing Scratch extensions, userscripts and userstyles, developed by several members of the Scratch community, into a single easy-to-access place, while still letting users choose which ones to enable.

 Scratch Addons is a team project led by World_Languages.
-You can find the list of people who have contributed to us on the Contributors page.
+You can find the list of people who have contributed to us on the Credits page.
 While the “Scratch Messaging” and “Developer tools” addons were initially created by griffpatch, he does not maintain the extension.

 Scratch Addons includes over 100 addons, which can be enabled or disabled individually.
 Some addons can also be further configured, and some have presets, such as dark mode for the website theme.
 Scratch Addons also includes a popup, which can be used to quickly access messages, cloud games, and the settings page.
 Scratch Addons is translated into multiple languages, including German, French, Spanish, and Japanese.

 TurboWarp has some addons from Scratch Addons which can be used on their editor without installing Scratch Addons.
 However, Scratch Addons also includes addons for the Scratch website and the popup display.
 Therefore, it is still useful to have Scratch Addons even if you only code using TurboWarp.